(A) As used in this section:

 (I) A carrier that, pursuant to division (H) of this section, refuses to issue health benefit plans to federally eligible individuals, shall not offer health benefit plans in the individual market in this state for at least one hundred eighty days after the date the coverage is denied or until the carrier has demonstrated to the superintendent that the carrier has sufficient financial reserves to underwrite additional coverage, whichever is later.

-(J)(1) Except as provided in division (J)(2) of this section, a carrier shall not be required to accept annually under this section federally eligible individuals who, in the aggregate, would cause the carrier to have a total number of new insureds that is more than one-half per cent of its total number of insured individuals and nonemployer groups in this state per year, calculated as of the immediately preceding thirty-first day of December and excluding the carrier’s medicare supplement policies and conversion or continuation of coverage policies under state or federal law and any policies described in division (M) of section 3923.58 of the Revised Code.
+(J)(1) Except as provided in division (J)(2) of this section, a carrier shall not be required to accept new applicants under this section if the total number of the carrier's current insureds with open enrollment coverage issued under this section calculated as of the immediately preceding thirty-first day of December and excluding the carrier's medicare supplement policies and conversion or continuation of coverage policies under state or federal law and any policies described in division (L) of section 3923.58 of the Revised Code meets the following limits:

 (2) An officer of the carrier shall certify to the department of insurance when it has met the enrollment limit set forth in division (J)(1) of this section.
-Upon providing such certification, the carrier shall be relieved of its open enrollment requirement under this section for the remainder of the calendar year unless, prior to the end of the calendar year, all the carriers subject to this section have individually met the enrollment limit set forth in division (J)(1) of this section.
-In that event, carriers shall again accept applicants for open enrollment coverage pursuant to this section, subject to the enrollment limit set forth in division (J)(1) of this section.
+Upon providing such certification, the carrier shall be relieved of its open enrollment requirement under this section for as long as the carrier continues to meet the open enrollment limit.
+If the total number of the carrier's current insureds with open enrollment coverage issued under this section falls below the enrollment limit, the carrier shall accept new applicants.
+A carrier may establish a waiting list if the carrier has met the open enrollment limit and shall notify the superintendent if the carrier has a waiting list in effect.
+In the event that all the carriers subject to this section have individually met the enrollment limit set forth in division (J)(1) of this section in a calendar year, carriers shall again accept applicants for open enrollment coverage pursuant to this section, subject to an additional enrollment limit equal to one-half of the limitation set forth in division (J)(1) of this section.

 (K) The superintendent may provide for the application of this section on a service-area-specific basis.

-(L) The requirements of this section do not apply to any health benefit plan described in division (M) of section 3923.58 of the Revised Code.
+(L) The requirements of this section do not apply to any health benefit plan described in division (L) of section 3923.58 of the Revised Code.